changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 ```

 At the time we noted that the `: Boolean` looks redundant and up until now it
 really has been kind of redundant.
-All of our custom could've been written
+All of our types could've been written
-without it and it could've been inferred by the compiler.
-However, now let's
+without it and it could've (in theory) been inferred by the compiler.
+However,
-make use of the fact that our constructors have explicit return types.
+now let's make use of the fact that our constructors have explicit return types.

 ```
 type IsEqual(t: Type, x: t, y: t) constructors {